Gran Fondo Goldendale

 Goldendale High School

-Brand new for 2014 we are very excited to show off Goldendale Washington!
+A big hit in 2014 we are very excited to be back in Goldendale Washington!
 90 miles of non stop epic views and rolling terrain on the edge of arid central wa and the mountains.
 This ride will add up to 6200′ of climbing and just enough gravel to keep your drive train gritty.

 Meet: Goldendale High School.